-Homosexuality in India was decriminalised in 2009.
+Homosexuality in India was decriminalised in 2009 but was overturned four years later in the Supreme Court.
+But in 2018, the law was once again overturned decriminalising gay sex.
 The age of consent for homosexual sex (both male and female) is 18.
 Same-sex marriage is illegal in India, and same-sex couples are neither prohibited or allowed to adopt children.

 In India, sexuality of any kind is rarely discussed in public, and homosexuality is viewed as a taboo subject.
 Because homophobia is still quite common in India, its gay scene is very limited and very hidden.